How does photography become art? Here are more answers from the best fine art photographers.

 David S. Allee came to being an artist and photographer after a career in the field of urban planning.
-His work has been included in group shows at the Bronx Museum of the Arts, the Tampa Museum of Art, and the Cornell Fine Arts Museum.
+He is among those fine art photographers whose work has been included in group shows at the Bronx Museum of the Arts, the Tampa Museum of Art, and the Cornell Fine Arts Museum.
 He received his MFA in Photography from the School of Visual Arts, where he received the Ruttenberg Prize and studied with Joel Sternfeld, Robert Polidori, and Vera Lutter.
 He also holds a BA in Economics and Government from Cornell University, magna cum laude.
 Allee lives and works in New York City.

 Richard Burniston is a photographer, based in Brighton, United Kingdom and currently studying MA Photography at the University Of Brighton.

 Maja Daniels is a Swedish photographer based in London.
 Having studied journalism, photography, and sociology, she focuses on human relations in a western, contemporary environment.

 Matt Kloskowski is the Vice President of Photography for onOne Software and a Tampa-based photographer.
 He’s a bestselling author of over 20 books and teaches Lightroom and Photoshop at seminars and conferences around the world.